shehab24/features-request/readme.txt

 = How to use =
-- First, install the Block Directory plugin
+- First, install the Features Request plugin
-- Add the Block Directory block from the block category called "Widgets" in Gutenberg editor.
+- Add the Features Request block from the block category called "Widgets" in Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!